Crochet stitch tutorial: The Suzette stitch

 Good luck!

-Photo instructions for the Suzette crochet stitch
+Photo instructions for the Suzette stitch

 Row 1